spacemeshos/docs/docs/api/endpoints.md

 The Spacemesh protocol exposes itself through the mainnet API.
 The following endpoints can be used to interact with the protocol.

-Here’s a Markdown template to document the `/AccountService/List` endpoint of the Spacemesh API, covering its endpoint, description, request, and response information.

-## Account Service

-### List Accounts

-- **Endpoint**: `/spacemesh.v2alpha1.AccountService/List`
+## `/spacemesh.v2alpha1.AccountService/List`

-- **Description**: Retrieves a list of accounts, including each account's balance, nonce, and other state details.
+Retrieves a list of accounts, including each account's balance, nonce, and other state details.

-#### Request
+### Request
 - **Method**: POST
 - **Request Body**:
   - `filter` (optional): Filters account results based on specific criteria.